Jamminroot/intag/README.md

 1. Via argument: Run the exe file with the `--uninstall` or `-u` argument.
 2. Manually: Remove the `HKEY_CLASSES_ROOT\Folder\shell\InTag` and(or) `HKEY_CLASSES_ROOT\*\shell\InTag` entries.

+## Contributions

+[montoner0](https://github.com/montoner0) - great PR with bunch of improvements and fixes, also nice suggestions

 ## Third-Party Notice

 The code for individual file management was taken from the Windows API Code Pack.